 Click the Download chart icon to save a file of either the total answers or the responses over time, depending on which is currently enabled.

-In the Contacts sidebar, you can click a specific contact to see all of their responses or delete responses.
-Click Tag Contacts to apply tags to either all contacts who responded or only selected contacts.
+In the Contacts sidebar of both Chart View and Individual View, you can click a specific contact to see all of their responses or delete responses.
+Click Tag Contacts to apply tags to all contacts who responded or only selected contacts.

-Click Export results to download a CSV of survey responses or a PDF of all the charts and graphs shown on the results dashboard, or click Back to survey to return to the survey summary page.
+Click Export results to download a CSV of survey responses or a PDF of all the charts and graphs shown on the Review your results page.
+Click Back to survey to return to the Survey Overview page.

 Unpublish or delete a survey

-After you’ve published a survey and collected enough responses, you can unpublish or delete it.
+After you publish a survey and collect enough responses, unpublish or delete it.

 Unpublish a survey

-If you need to take a survey offline without deleting any responses, you can unpublish it at any time.
+If you need to take a survey offline without deleting any responses, unpublish it at any time.

 To unpublish a survey, follow these steps.